pranshugaba/hugo-website/content/maths/determinacy-of-games-with-perfect-information/index.md

 featured: false
 ---

 I recently read a 1953 paper on _Infinite Games with Perfect Information_ by Gale and Stewart[^GS53].
-In this paper, they look at two-player games where both players have perfect information.
-Given such a game, they ask if one of the players has a winning strategy.
-That is, does one of the players have a strategy such that they always win, no matter how the other player plays?
+In this paper, they look at two-player games with perfect information and ask when is such a game determined.
+That is, does one of the players have a strategy such that they always win, irrespective of how the other player plays?

-In this post, I share some results from the paper that I found interesting.
+In this article, I share some results from the paper that I found interesting.

-Spoiler alert --- there do exist games in which neither player has a winning strategy.
+They showed that all finite games are determined, but there exist infinite games that are not determined.

 {{% toc %}}

-## Overview
+## Introduction

+Why are we interested in studying games?
+The answer is simple: It's because games are fun!
+We have been playing games for millenia.
+When we are playing a game, we sure would like to win.
+If we study games, we can better understand how the game works, and what would be a good strategy to win it.
+But, first, we should ask is it even possible to win?
+Or is the game rigged against you.
+Determining whether it is possible to win will be the main concern for us in this article.

+Here are some examples of games:
+- Chess
+- Checkers
+- Go
+- Nim
+- Tic-tac-toe

+Here are some more:
+- Poker
+- Battleship
+- Ludo
+- Snakes and ladders
+- Stone, Paper, Scissors

-In this paper, we only look at two-player turn-based games with perfect information and no chance moves.
+In this article, we will only look at games of the first kind.
+In particular, we want games that satisfy the following five properties:

-That was a mouthful.
-Let's look at it again, bit by bit.

-- _two-player:_ We look at games played by two-players.
-They may be co-op or versus.
+- _two-player:_ The games are played by two players: Player 1 and Player 2.
+We will call them $\mathcal{P}_1$ and $\mathcal{P}_2$ for short.
-- _turn-based:_ The game proceeds in discrete steps.
-We can see the game as a sequence of turns played by the player.
-It does not necessarily have to alternate between the players.
+- _turn-based:_ The moves are made turn by turn, and not simulataneously.
+Note that we don't require the turns to alternate between players.
 It is possible for the same player to play multiple turns in a row.
+Stone, Paper, Scissors is an example of simultaneous moves.
 - _perfect information:_ This means that no information is hidden from the players.
 Both players know the rules and the state of the game at all times.
 This excludes games like Poker and Battleship.
 - _no chance moves:_ There is no luck involved in the game.
 The way the game proceeds is completely determined by the initial position and the decisions taken by the players.
 We rule out games such as Snakes and Ladders, Ludo, and Catan where dice are rolled or cards are drawn.

-We will look at both finite games and infinite games.
-Finite games are those that end after finitely many moves, whereas infinite games go on for infinitely many moves.
-Most games that we play end are finite.
-Chess, Checkers, Go, and Connect 4 are some examples of finite games, whereas games of cops and robbers is an example of an infinite game.
+- _zero sum:_ If one player wins, then the other player loses.
+We will not allow ties / draws.

+## Game trees

-We will now formally define a game.
-We will abstract away the extraneous details and focus on the underlying structure of the games.
+Games can be quite varied.
+Chess is quite different from Nim.
+We will develop a definition of a game that will abstract away the extraneous details and focus on the underlying structure of the games.

-## Defining a game
+### States

 It will be helpful to look at the _state_ of a game.